ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 .. code-block:: console

-   ros2 pkg create --build-type ament_cmake learning_tf2_cpp
+   ros2 pkg create --build-type ament_cmake --dependencies geometry_msgs rclcpp tf2 tf2_ros turtlesim -- learning_tf2_cpp

 Your terminal will return a message verifying the creation of your package ``learning_tf2_cpp`` and all its necessary files and folders.